integralads/dependency-deep-scan-utilities/README.md

 You can get progress updates by running `make progress` as the scan progresses.

-You can update your team spreadsheet with the new `log4j-core-versions.csv`.
+You can update your team spreadsheet with the new `scanned-versions.csv`.

 # Limitations